• Home

 Gross Motor: Four-year-olds take more risks, such as climbing and jumping from higher structures.
 They begin to incorporate running into their play and running increases for longer periods of time.

 Fine Motor: Four-year-olds begin to develop a three-point grip with writing instruments.
-They begin to master their scissor skills.
+They begin to become proficient in their scissor skills.

 LANGUAGE: